alanzjl/RPI_AirPlay_HiFi/README.md

 # RPI-AirPlay-HiFi

-AirPlay + DAC + AMP, using a Raspberry Pi Zero W and HiFiBerry
+AirPlay + DAC + AMP, with a Raspberry Pi Zero W and a HiFiBerry

 ## Renderings
 Top view           |  Back view